-The State of New Jersey requires that the District's operating and capital budgets be approved and adopted for each fiscal year.
-The District approved its operating budget on December 7, 2021 and adopted its operating budget on January 18, 2022.
+The State of New Jersey requires that the Fire District No. 2 of the Township of Bordentown's operating and capital budgets be approved and adopted for each fiscal year.
+Fire District No. 2 of the Township of Bordentown approved its operating budget on December 19, 2022, and adopted its operating budget on January 17, 2023.